Jaideep25/Jaideep25/README.md

 ## Hello, I'm [Jaideep25](https://github.com/Jaideep25)<img src="https://raw.githubusercontent.com/ABSphreak/ABSphreak/master/gifs/Hi.gif" width="30px">
 <h3 align="left">It's my pleasure to see you </h3>

-I'm Jaideep25, a passionate self-taught Frontend & Backend web developer from India.
+I'm Jaideep25, a passionate self-taught Frontend & Backend web developer.

 - I have made a video call app with a team link : https://videolify.up.railway.app/, do fork and star if you think it's useful!
 - I'm learning Python language now!
 - Any queries or concerns please feel free to contact me [here](mailto:jaideepch@outlook.com), or you can add me on discord : Jaideep25#2025 !!